 There are also several things you can do to help out your movers.
 As they go about your house packing everything up and making trips from your home to the truck, here are some things you can do:

 - Keep pets occupied and out of the way.
-Pets have a knack for being nosy and constantly under-foot.
-To ensure your furry friend's safety, keep him or her locked in an empty room that's already been packed.
-If you have paid for full packing services and there are no rooms that won't be accessed by the movers, consider asking a neighbor to watch your pet for a few hours.
+Pets have a knack for being nosy and constantly under foot.
+To ensure your furry friend's safety, keep them locked in an empty room that's already been packed.
+If you have paid for full packing services, and there are no rooms that won't be accessed by the movers, consider asking a neighbor to watch your pet for a few hours.
 If you must, you can keep your dog in the backyard or your cat in a carrier until it is time to leave for their new home.

 - Keep children occupied.
 On moving day, there will be people in and out of your home, hauling heavy furniture and appliances.
 If your children get in the way of all the commotion, they could become seriously injured.
-Consider hiring a baby-sitter, creating a "safe room" to play, or sending the little ones out into the backyard if the weather is pleasant.
+Consider hiring a babysitter, creating a "safe room" or sending the little ones out into the backyard to play.

-- Serve refreshments or even lunch to the movers.
-Movers work hard to move the entire contents of your household from one location to another.
-It's a job that requires diligence, skill, and back-breaking labor.
-To show your appreciation, it is a nice gesture to keep a cooler of drinks and snacks on hand to offer the workers.
-You could also offer to buy them lunch, such as a pizza, burgers or sandwiches.
+- Serve refreshments (and even lunch) to the movers.
+Movers work hard to move the contents of your household from one location to another.
+It's a job that requires diligence, skill and back-breaking labor.
+To show your appreciation, keep a cooler of drinks and snacks on hand to offer the workers.
+You could also offer to buy them pizza, burgers or sandwiches.

-- Avoid confusion by clearly labeling and pointing out any boxes or other containers that you plan on taking yourself.
-Some things you may consider moving yourself include extremely valuable jewelry, important documents like medical records, passports, or financial statements, medicines, or photos.
+- Avoid confusion by setting aside boxes you're going to move yourself.
+Some things you may consider moving yourself include extremely valuable jewelry, important documents like financial statements, medicines or photos.

-Upon reaching your new home, your responsibilities will be similar to what you did at your old home.
-You'll want to let the movers do their jobs but still be close enough in case of any questions or issues.
+Upon reaching your new home, your responsibilities will be letting the movers do their jobs while staying close enough in case of any questions or issues.

-As the movers bring everything into your home, you'll have to let them know where you want your large furniture pieces to go.
-This way, they can work efficiently by knowing where to put everything.
+As the movers bring everything into your home, let them know where you want your large furniture pieces to go.
+They can work more efficiently if they know where to put everything.

-Although the movers do all of the grunt work during a full-service move, you will have plenty of things to do yourself.
+Although the movers do all the grunt work during a full service move, you will have plenty of things to do yourself.
 By following these tips, you can help keep things running smoothly on your moving day.